shiva2478/shiva2478/README.md

 I am pursuing B.Tech.
 Computer Science Engineering " 7th Semester " from Ganga Institute of Technology & Management, MDU.
 Being from a tech background I am interested in programming using Java along with Data Structures and Algorithms.

-More Skills : C/C++ | Python [beginners] | Web Development - HTML, CSS and JavaScript.
+More Skills : C/C++ | MERN Stack Development - HTML, CSS, JavaScript, Node.js and Express.js

-And learning many more...

 I am on various competitive platforms like HackerRank, GeeksForGeeks, LeetCode and CodingNinjas.
 You can checkout my handle @shiva2478.